 Have you ever come across a vibrant, deep blue-colored orchid and wondered if it was real?
-Most of the time, when we think of blue orchids, we picture those deep blue Phalaenopsis orchids for sale at the local flower shop or grocery store.
-Those bright blue orchid flowers look artificial.
+These gorgeous deep blue Phalaenopsis orchids are often for sale at the local flower shop or grocery store.
+Those blue orchid flowers are so vibrant in color that they look artificial.
 Surely, nature couldn’t have created these blue orchid blooms, right?
+Right.

-Are you interested in learning more about blue orchids, how they are made and about some naturally occurring blue orchids?
-I’ll go into all of that next.
+Are you interested in learning more about blue orchids and how they are made?
+I’ll teach you how professional growers create blue orchids and how you can do this too.
+I’ll also tell you about some naturally occurring blue orchid varieties and where you can find them.
 Keep reading to learn more.

 Please note that these links are affiliate links and as an Amazon Associate, I earn from qualifying purchases.
 Purchases made through affiliate links in this post may generate commissions at no additional cost to you.
 Use this link for a discounted Amazon Prime trial.
 Thank you for your support!

 How Do Orchid Growers Make Blue Orchid Flowers?

 Sadly, the majority of blue orchids being sold are not naturally blue.
 Orchid growers have many tricks up their sleeves to sell more flowers, including making orchids bloom on a certain schedule and grow multiple spikes.

 One trick is to dye orchid flowers different colors.
 This creates eye-catching orchid displays and entices customers to buy these unique orchids.

 To make blue orchids, orchid growers usually use a white orchid with an established flower spike.
 Technically, any color orchid can be used, but white allows the blue pigment to show the best.

 How To Create Blue Orchids

 First, orchid sellers make a small hole in the orchid’s flower spike or stem somewhere below the flower buds or blooms.